andredsferreira/andre-kb/md_notes/cnet/cnet-routing-concepts.md

 # Concepts of Routing Protocols

+*Static Routing*: Routing tables and routing policies in routers are manually maintained by a network administrator.
+Not scalable and only ocassionally used in LAN's.

+*Dynamic Routing*: Routing tables and routing policies are maintained automatically by a routing protocol (the router implements a specific protocol).
+Scalable and used throughout the Internet.

 Routing protocols are the key to making the Internet work, they allow the forwarding of packets between different networks at a scalable and efficient way.
 They are probably the most important and complex part of the Internet, they